Monday, February 22, 2010

 10 Malta

 B: Typically mangled Maltese English, but it’s the thought that counts, however saccharine.
-The line “I’ve come to be tired of the scene” must have been penned by a gay man!
+The line “I’ve come to be tired of the scene” has to have been penned by a gay man, surely.

-A: Sounds vaguely like Love Shine A Light five years too early.
-I get why it did well for itself.
+A: This sort of sounds like Love Shine a Light five years early, so I get why it did well for itself.
 Musically it’s quite competent, without actually trying very hard.
-I most closely associate with the conviction that surely “this moment can’t endure”.

 V: Wonderfully confident performance from Mary Spiteri without milking it for all it’s worth.
 It’s the second song in a row which sounds good, too.
-It just makes lots of Eurovision sense.
+It just makes oodles of Eurovision sense.

 11 Iceland